This post may contain affiliate links. See my disclosure policy.

 Cornmeal is made by grinding dried maize (corn).
 You will find cornmeal in fine, medium, and coarse consistencies, with very fine cornmeal referred to as cornflour here in the United States.

 What is the best cornmeal to use in cornbread?
-The answer is a largely personal preference.
-Cornbread made with coarse cornmeal will be more rustic and less tender and fluffy when compared to cornbread made with fine cornmeal (but that’s kind of the point, right?)
+Well, that’s up to you!
+In general, however, cornbread that’s made with coarse grind cornmeal will be more rustic and less tender when compared to cornbread that’s made with fine grind cornmeal (but that’s kind of the point, right?)

-I like to use medium-grind cornmeal—a happy middle-ground.
+I like to use medium-grind cornmeal.
+A happy middle-grind.
+Get it?
+HA!?

-For this recipe, I used Bob’s Red Mill medium-grind yellow cornmeal.
-For a more traditional southern cornbread, consider using white cornmeal.
+Anyway, when I made this recipe, I used Bob’s Red Mill medium-grind yellow cornmeal.

 Pan of freshly baked cornbread removed from the pan and sliced into cubes.